tao200ok/expresso/README.md

 ##### 200:

 Request successful.
 Response body will contain a 'timesheets' property with an array of objects, each representing individual timesheet data.
 See the example.

+> NOTE: If there are no timesheets in the system related to the employee, the array in the response will be empty.

 Timesheet: